awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-device.md

 ## Properties<a name="aws-properties-batch-jobdefinition-device-properties"></a>

 `ContainerPath`  <a name="cfn-batch-jobdefinition-device-containerpath"></a>
-The path inside the container used to expose the host device\.
+The path inside the container at which to expose the host device\.
 By default the `hostPath` value is used\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)